SlackBuffer/digest_gopl/_notes/goroutine-channel.md

     ticker.Stop() // cause the ticker's goroutine to terminate
     ```

-- A `select` amy have a `default`, which specifies what to do when none of the other communications can proceed immediately
+- A `select` may have a `default`, which specifies what to do when none of the other communications can proceed immediately
 - A non-blocking receive operation

     ```go